vercel/pkg/README.md

 - Windows: possible to build `x64` on `arm64` with `x64 emulation` but not opposite.
 - or, disable bytecode generation with `--no-bytecode --public-packages "*" --public`.

+`macos-arm64` is experimental.
+Be careful about the [mandatory code signing requirement](https://developer.apple.com/documentation/macos-release-notes/macos-big-sur-11_0_1-universal-apps-release-notes).
+The final executable has to be signed (ad-hoc signature is sufficient) with `codesign` utility of macOS, or the end-user has no way to permit it to run at all. `pkg` ad-hoc signs the final executable if you run `pkg` on macOS.
+Preferably, you should replace this signature with your own trusted Apple Developer ID.

 ### Config

 During packaging process `pkg` parses your sources, detects